jeroenwtf/codeigniter-extended-rules/README.md

 * `file_image_exactdim[x,y]` Returns FALSE if the image is not the given dimension.
 * `is_exactly[list]` Check if the field's value is in the list.
 * `is_not[list]` Check if the field's value is not permitted.
+* `valid_hour[type]` Check if the field's value is a valid hour.
+* `valid_date[date_format]` Check if the field's value has a valid format.
+If not provided with a format, it will use the standard value..
+* `valid_range_date[date_format]` Check if the field's value has a valid range of two date formats.
+If not provided with a format, it will use the standard value..

 ## Change Log